-- Navy blue walking shorts/skorts (not short shorts) are permitted for students in Grades K-8 beginning August to October 31st and from April 1st to the end of the year.
+- Navy blue walking shorts/skorts (not short shorts) are permitted for students in Grades K-8 beginning August to September 30th and from May1sto the end of the year.
 Shorts with leg pockets or ornamentation may not be worn.
 When shorts are worn, they are not to be shorter than fingertips in length. - Students in Gr.
-7-8 may wear khaki or navy walking shorts - White or pastel blue dress shirt or white, red, light gray polo - Banded bottoms or tucked in shirts - Ties are not required - Any time shorts are worn to school (uniform, field trips, special dress down days etc.), they may not be any shorter than the fingertips in length.
+7-8 may wear khaki or navy walking shorts - White dress shirt or white, red, light gray polo - Banded bottoms or tucked in shirts - Any time shorts are worn to school (uniform, field trips, special dress down days etc.), they may not be any shorter than the fingertips in length.